 Her first collection of stories, The Tao of Humiliation, received starred reviews from Kirkus Reviews and Library Journal as well as highly favorable reviews from The New York Times, Publishers Weekly, and Booklist.
 Kirkus selected the collection for their listing of “The Best Books of 2014,” one of eleven books in the subcategory of short stories that included collections by a slate of international authors, among them Alice Munro, Paul Theroux, Tove Jansson, and Hilary Mantel.

-Lee Upton's poetry has appeared in numerous anthologies and in three editions of The Best American Poetry and in The New Yorker, The New Republic, American Poetry Review, The Atlantic, Harvard Review, Dublin Poetry Review, New England Review, Poetry, and other magazines.
-More than five dozen of her short stories have been published or are forthcoming, appearing in such journals as Antioch Review, Bennington Review, World Literature Today, Ecotone, Epoch, Boulevard, Quarterly West, Short Fiction (England), Redivider, Cincinnati Review, Northwest Review, Shenandoah, Ascent, New Ohio Review, and Notre Dame Review.
-She has published over fifty articles and essays about literature.
+Lee Upton's poetry has appeared in numerous anthologies and in three editions of The Best American Poetry and in The New Yorker, The New Republic, American Poetry Review, The Atlantic, Harvard Review, Dublin Poetry Review, New England Review, POETRY, and other magazines.
+More than six dozen of her short stories have been published or are forthcoming, appearing in such journals as Antioch Review, STORY, Bennington Review, World Literature Today, Ecotone, Epoch, Boulevard, Quarterly West, Short Fiction (England), Redivider, Cincinnati Review, Northwest Review, Shenandoah, Ascent, New Ohio Review, and Notre Dame Review.
+Her writing has been recognized as noteworthy in listings in editions of Best American Short Stories, the Pushcart Prize anthology, and Best American Essays.
+She has published over seventy articles and essays about literature.
 She publishes aphorisms as well, and has had the good fortune to collaborate with visual artists, including Ed Kerns, Curlee Holton, Jim Toia, and Thom Crawford on artist books and other media.